andyblomfelt/thefracturesoffel/content/Arc 1 - Port Almasha/II. What Lies Beneath a Memory.md

 The constructs suddenly vanish into invisibility.
 A shimmer takes over each one individually, as they all disappear and start to reposition.
 Noro quickly locates all six nodes that [[Relne]] mentioned earlier and hurls the pyramid into one, revealing a construct mid-hover.
 Ylva unleashes a radiant breath attack that wipes out two buttons.
 Demiel firebolts another.
 Tiyeme throws on the Red Maw gauntlet and smashes a control unit.
 As the invisibility collapses, the constructs surge one last time.
 Demiel takes a massive hit, but Tiyeme keeps him up while Ewan slams his hammer into the core of the construct. [[Noro]], seeing her friends taking a beating, forces her way through arcing lightning, jumping into the air and grabbing one of the drill-like spears, spinning and slamming the replicator into the ground and smashing it into pieces.
 The last replicate is shattered by Tiyeme’s final bolt, and with the field down and the room quiet, the group catches their breath, having barely survived whatever these constructs were.
 ## Investigating the Temple
 In the aftermath, while Demiel is reading notes on the chalkboard where someone was obviously studying whatever these constructs were, the group reunites and questions Ewan about what actually happened.
 After learning about the dragon mural, a small group heads back into the large chamber where Ewan appeared to get a look at it, especially Ylva who perked up at the mention of a dragon.
 Hjordis, surprisingly, speaks up upon seeing the mural, and mentions her husband who she had forgotten.

+#### Session 09 - August 4th, 2025
+## The Price of Passage
+The gem affixed to Demiel's head casted a green, unnatural light on the damp rock walls, guiding them on a familiar path back to Kaela's ship.
+Badly injured, but stable for now, the occasional drop of blood mixing with the damp floor cut the silence of the group.

+---
+Relne held his wound, taped up and not actively bleeding thanks to Tiyeme, but still painful nonetheless.
+The man engrossed in his book cast an ominous green light against the cave walls, leading everyone's way back the way they apparently came.
+This wasn't his usual route, but arguing didn't seem to get much of anywhere with these people.

+He looked to the dragon girl he had seen at the gallery the day before.
+What did she see on the mural in the lower temple?
+He shook his head at the thought.
+It wasn't worth the effort of curiosity.
+Bigger things were waiting for him now that he wasn't stuck there, like what to do once he saw Mei again.

+He found himself staring at the ground when a crack of lightning suddenly blinded him.
+His head snapped up just in time to see the silhouettes of the five that kept him alive, framed by the mouth of the cave opening into the small cove.
+They paid no attention to him, but stared confidently into the storm ahead.

+He found himself wondering if it was worth his time to get to know Noro.
+She always seemed to be running from something, after all.
+Maybe she could help him figure out how to move forward.

+He found himself thinking if the Calbraithen could teach him how to wield fire like his mother did.

+He found himself asking what he did to deserve being saved by them.

+---
+"Grab the rope!"
+Sorchan yelled from the Line Six, throwing one of the many retrieval ropes into the stormy seas to assist those who had trouble swimming.
+He nearly fell over as the ship hit the edge of the rock wall it had been tied to; the storm had worsened specifically in their absence.

+A flurry of swimming, flying, and scrambling rope ladders ended with the entire group in the surprisingly pristine main galley of the famous Line Six.

+#todo *Summarize conversation after everyone returns*

+"Now, about the debt you all owe me for the trip."
+Kaela grabbed a chair and flipped it backwards, straddling it with her usual confidence.

+"Tryf has done a bit more work on that compass you so kindly acquired for us, Noro, and I think our expedition to [[Cendreval]] will have to wait."

+She briefly sighed before continuing, her eyes drifting to the floor in front of her as she lifted up the compass, "I need whatever's on the other side of this if we want any chance of shit not going south by the time we get there."

+#todo *Summarize the party's conversation with Kaela*

+Ylva closes the door behind her, and faces Kaela alone for the first time.
+After a long conversation, Ylva re-emerges, and Noro catches a small, curious grin on Kaela's face, barely peeking through the door.
+She turns and darts to the front of the ship just as the door closes, leaving the conversation a mystery.

+---
+The discussions on Kaela's offer were suddenly cut short as Sorchan's voice vibrated through a pipe in the bulkhead.

+"We're here.
+You best be on your way," he announced, the words echoing with a metallic resonance.

+It seemed a network of these speaking-tubes was spread throughout the ship; an intercom system that allowed the crew to communicate quickly and without being overheard by those outside the vessel.

+A quick "Thank you, Kaela!" punctuated their steps onto the fisher's docks of Old Almasha as the Line Six peeled away, eager to not overstay their welcome.
+The wood docks felt soft, as the rain began to take hold and cover the city in a haze.
+Kaela's offer hung in the air around them; a way to escape the city, a way to see more of the world, or maybe a way to get into more trouble.